Scionar/lunch-train/README.md

 * **SERVER_PORT** Port which server service uses.
 * **SERVER_PORT_OUT** If Docker compose is used, server port is mapped to this port at host machine.
+* **DATABASE_CONNECTION_HOST** Server services target host when connecting to database service.
+This changes, depending on Docker configuration.
+Use database service's service identifier as hostname if connecting with Docker-compose.
+* **DATABASE_CONNECTION_PORT** Same as connection host, but with port.
+Depends on Docker configuration.

 **API server configuration and credentials**